 Living In Our Own Power

 The sad reality is that many believers live their lives never experiencing the blessings available from a relationship with the Holy Spirit.
-Believers experience the life-changing power of the Holy Spirit, but go on living as if He does not exist.
+Far too often, believers experience the life-changing power of the Holy Spirit, but go on living their lives as if He does not exist.
 Upon believing in Jesus as their savior, they acknowledge the Holy Spirit, they experience the saving power of the Holy Spirit at work within them Ephesians 3:20-21 NIV, yet they go on living life on their own.
 Living life in our own power, according to our own selfish motivation is commonly referred to as living in the flesh.

-Believers experience the life-changing power of the Holy Spirit, but go on living as if He does not exist.
+Far too often, believers experience the life-changing power of the Holy Spirit, but go on living their lives as if He does not exist. -Craig Booker

 In this article, I discussed a bit about what it means to walk in the flesh verses walk in the Holy Spirit.
 In my next article, I will dive deeper into a common consequence of living in our own power.